| |

 Moving Snails

 It’s best to house aquatic snails in plastic baggies filled halfway with water.
-Make sure it contains a small amount of java moss or an equivalent.
+Make sure the baggies contain a small amount of Java moss or an equivalent.

 Be certain that these little guys have access to water and air and they should be perfectly happy on their way to their new home.

-Keep the bags out of the sunlight and never leave them in your vehicle.
-Try to avoid putting them in the direct path of your heater or air conditioner in the vehicle as well.
+Keep the bags out of the sunlight, and never leave them in your vehicle.
+Also, try to avoid putting them in the direct path of your heater or air conditioner in the vehicle.
 This can easily overheat or chill them very quickly.

 Moving Other Invertebrates